Get

 2. Command Training

 If you think about this, your new adult Corgi will be getting used to all sorts of different things, including potentially learning a new name if they are a newcomer in your home.
 If they can learn all this stuff, they can absolutely learn how to sit.
 Some Corgis that have been adopted might already know how to perform a few basic commands.
-If not, it’s a breeze to teach them by following the previous steps.
-Plus, you have the luxury of having a calmer dog with a longer attention span.
-So, in a way, you almost have an advantage.
+If not, it’s usually possible to teach them by following the previous steps.
+Plus, you may have the luxury of having a calmer dog with a longer attention span.
+So, in a way, you may have an advantage.

 3. Crate Training